MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- recommended for all mobile AWS services
 - Cognito brokers between the app and Google/Facebook to provide temporary credentials which map to an IAM role allowing access to the required resources
 - no need for the application to embed or store AWS credentials locally on the device
+- used for user authentication; NOT for providing access to your AWS resources
 - **user pools** are user directories used to manage sign-up and sign-in functionality
 	- users can sign in directly to the User Pool or using Facebook/Google etc.
 	- Cognito acts as an identity broker between the identity provider and AWS